bravint/motorway-vehicle-database/readme.md

 ## Current Status

-**Completed** : Database seeded with all currently available models manufactured and sold by Honda in the USA.
+**Completed** : Database seeded with all models manufactured and sold by Honda in the USA.

 ## Technologies Used